stlehmann/jsonwatch/README.md

 # jsonwatch
-Comfortable way of keeping track of Json data.
+Comfortable way of keeping track of your Json data.